zhangchunlin/node_in_uliweb_example/README.md

 # Example of embedding nodejs app in uliweb project

+## Why?

+1. Can debug and deploy with same style
+2. No cross-domain needed

 ## How to embedding?

 1. Create a uliweb app for nodejs app like [node_example](apps/node_example)